demergent-labs/azle/the_azle_book/src/installation.md

 ## Build dependencies

-You may need one or more of the following build dependencies depending on your OS:
+You may or may not need these dependencies based on your OS.
+If you run into errors while deploying, try the following:

 ### Ubuntu/WSL